-During her years as a young artist, Kathryn performed multiple roles in the Lyric Opera of Chicago’s Ryan Opera Center, Ms. Leemhuis sang the roles of Giovanna in Verdi’s Ernani, Glasa in Janácek’s Kát’a Kabanová, Javotte in Massenet’s Manon, and Kunstgewerblerin in Berg’s Lulu.
-She covered the roles of Marguerite in Berlioz’s La damnation de Faust, Siebel in Gounod’s Faust, Varvara in Janácek’s Kát’a Kabanová, Kate Pinkerton in Puccini’s Madama Butterfly and Lola in Mascagni’s Cavalleria Rusticana.
-Ms. Leemhuis made two large role debuts: Donna Elvira in Mozart’s Don Giovanni and Rosina in Rossini’s Il barbiere di Siviglia, both in Ryan Opera Center productions.
-Ms. Leemhuis has also performed Dorabella at the Tanglewood Music Center under the baton of Maestro James Levine, Flora in Verdi’s La traviata at Opera Colorado under Maestro Stephen Lord, and Tulip in the collegiate premiere of Bolcom’s A Wedding at Indiana University.
-She has also been a member of Opera Theatre St. Louis’ Gerdine Young Artist Program, the Carmel Bach Festival, Ravinia’s Steans Institute, and the Tanglewood Music Center, where she performed Dorabella under the baton of Maestro James Levine.
+During her years as a young artist, Kathryn performed multiple roles in the Lyric Opera of Chicago’s Ryan Opera Center, including Giovanna in Verdi’s Ernani, Glasa in Janácek’s Kát’a Kabanová, Javotte in Massenet’s Manon, and the Kunstgewerblerin in Berg’s Lulu.
+She understudied Marguerite in Berlioz’s La damnation de Faust, Siebel in Gounod’s Faust, Varvara in Janácek’s Kát’a Kabanová, Kate Pinkerton in Puccini’s Madama Butterfly, and Lola in Mascagni’s Cavalleria Rusticana.
+Kathryn was also a young artist with Opera Theatre St. Louis’ Gerdine Young Artist Program, the Carmel Bach Festival, Ravinia’s Steans Institute, and the Tanglewood Music Center, where she performed Dorabella under the baton of Maestro James Levine.